auto-osm/poism/README.md

-# COFFEE DEX
+# POIsm

-_A collaborative solution to the problem of_
+A single-page, single-object OpenStreetMap editor designed to add or edit points of interest.

-> How much does a cup of coffee for here cost, everywhere?
+## Components

 * A [React](http://facebook.github.io/react/) application written in
 ES6 that uses 6to5 to make the code run everywhere.